combo-lab/combo_vite/USER_GUIDE.md

 - config :demo, Demo.Web.Endpoint, cache_static_manifest: "priv/static/cache_manifest.json"
 ```

-And, you don't need to use `mix combo.digest` any more.
+And, you don't need to use `mix combo.static.digest` any more.

 ### Configuring the entry points